is-a-dev/register/.github/PULL_REQUEST_TEMPLATE.md

 ## is-a.dev Subdomain Registration
-Please answer the below questions.

-### How do you plan on using your subdomain?

-### What is the purpose of the specified records?

 ### Requirements
 - [ ] The file is in the `domains` folder and is in the JSON format.
 - [ ] You have completed your website. <!-- This is not required if the domain you're registering is for emails. -->